 Keep in mind: For any of the above SEAI grants, if you complete a minimum of three upgrades, your third grant value will be increased by €300.7

-How to apply for an SEAI grant:
+How to apply for an SEAI grant in Ireland:

 - Speak to a building contractor, architect, BER Assessor (a registered individual or business who is licensed to assess or advise on your Building Energy Rating Certificate (BER)) or energy advisor about what energy upgrades can be made to your home and decide what upgrades you want to proceed with.